bourquenoud/muonium-engine/README.md

 #### Floating point render
 ![Floating point render of a teapot](https://raw.githubusercontent.com/elzaidir/muonium-engine/main/image/muonium-teapot-fixed.png)

-However, computation with fixed point is slower than floating point if the system has a FPU.
-For example, on linux with a 4.5GHz 9750H with full frame render we get about half the FPS:
+However, computation with fixed point is bit slower than floating point if the system has a FPU, about 10%.
- - Float : 153fps
- - Fixed : 86fps

 # 2D rendering
 In progess...